mhx/dwarfs/README.md

-I started working on DwarFS in 2013 and my main use case and major motivation was that I had several hundred different versions of Perl that were taking up something around 30 gigabytes of disk space, and I was unwilling to spend more then 10% of my hard drive keeping them around for when I happened to need them.
+I started working on DwarFS in 2013 and my main use case and major motivation was that I had several hundred different versions of Perl that were taking up something around 30 gigabytes of disk space, and I was unwilling to spend more than 10% of my hard drive keeping them around for when I happened to need them.

 Up until then, I had been using [Cromfs](https://bisqwit.iki.fi/source/cromfs.html)